Why do so many people hate property taxes ?

 A revaluation does tax new owners fairly but does not tax existing owners fairly.
 When there is no revaluation, the opposite happens - existing owners pay a fair tax but a new owner simply inherits the prior owner's tax.
 Our current property tax system is always wrong for someone.

-a fair tax system, all tax bills would be adjusted enough to fund the tax
+a fair tax system, all prior tax bills would be adjusted to reflect the tax

-new owners have no tax bill to adjust,
+new owners have no prior tax bill to adjust,

-their tax will be based on the current assessed value of their purchase, using a rate determined the same way as in a standard revaluation
+their tax will be based on the current assessed value of their purchase, using the rate determined the same way as in a standard revaluation

 Their future tax bills will then be adjusted the same as everyone else.